-107 staff have tested positive for Covid-19 in February 2022.
+• 107 staff have tested positive for Covid-19 in February 2022.
 At the end of this reporting period, there were 6 open outbreaks on Trust sites.

+RECOMMENDATIONS:

-RECOMMENDATIONS: The Board of Directors is asked to: Note the content of the report Note the improved call pick up performance in 999 • Note the decrease in demand with data starting to signal some improvement in performance Note the move back within normal limits for SIs Note the ongoing work to maintain patient safety and regulatory compliance.
+The Board of Directors is asked to:

+- Note the content of the report - Note the improved call pick up performance in 999 - Note the decrease in demand with data starting to signal some improvement in performance - Note the move back within normal limits for SIs - Note the ongoing work to maintain patient safety and regulatory compliance.

-ARE THERE ANY IMPACTS RELATING TO: Quality Outcomes Innovation Reputation (Refer to Section 4 for detail) PREVIOUSLY CONSIDERED BY: Equality: Image: Sustainability Quality and Performance Committee ы.
-Date: 28/03/2021 Outcome: Not known at time of submission bmission
+Note the partnership delivery of a whole system 6-point improvement plan to optimise performance.
+Clarify any items for further scrutiny CONSIDERATION TO RISK APPETITE STATEMENT (DECISION PAPERS ONLY) The Trust's Risk Appetite Statement has been considered as part of the paper decision making process: Financial/ VfM ARE THERE ANY IMPACTS RELATING TO: (Refer to Section 4 for detail) Equality: \boxtimes Sustainability \boxtimes PREVIOUSLY CONSIDERED BY: Quality and Performance Committee Date: 28/03/2021 Outcome: Not known at time of submission

-1.1 The purpose of this report is to provide the Board of Directors with an overview of integrated performance on an agreed set of metrics required by the Single Oversight Framework up to the month of February 2022.
+- 1.1 The purpose of this report is to provide the Board of Directors with an overview of integrated performance on an agreed set of metrics required by the Single Oversight Framework up to the month of February 2022.
 The report shows the historical and current performance on Quality, Effectiveness and Operational performance.
 Where possible it includes agreed regulatory and practice standards.
-It also includes information about the performance of peers to address three important assurance questions:

-• How are we performing over time? (as a continuously improving organisation)

-- How are we performing with respect on strategic goals? - How are we performing compared with our peers and the national comparators?
+It also includes information about the performance of peers to address three important assurance questions: - How are we performing over time? (as a continuously improving organisation) - How are we performing with respect on strategic goals? - How are we performing compared with our peers and the national comparators?